-I receive questions about my coaching portfolio website on a daily basis.
+I receive questions about The Coaching Portfolio Guide website on a daily basis.
 Many coaches are seeking an easy way to develop their coaching portfolio.
 They want a tool where they just plug in their info and "Presto!".....they have a coaching portfolio.
 For anyone who has created a coaching portfolio, they know it is not that simple.
 Creating a coaching portfolio is a tedious, time consuming venture.
 It is a culmination of your achievements, philosophies, and values.
 And in order to convey the proper message to a hiring committee, you must spend the time to personalize your portfolio.

 The reason this website is in this format is for a few reasons:

 1 - The portfolio should be a reflection of your personal philosophies regarding program building, staff development, strategies, and teaching methods.
 It would be impossible for us to create a template that would cover all of the possibilities of things that could be included in a portfolio.

 2 - The portfolio should be a compilation of documents that personally reflect you as a coach.
 Again, a template cannot do that.

 3 - A portfolio should be dynamic in its appearance.
 I recommend using a variety of graphical presentations in your portfolio to really make it stand out.
 I love using PowerPoint and Canva to create my documents because of the ease of adding graphics and images.